mosip/id-authentication/docs/design/registration/registration-MOSIP-bio-device-integration.md

-**Design - Bio-Metric Device Manager**
+**Design - MOSIP Bio-Metric Device Integration**

-This document covers the technical design of Device Manager [DM], which will be used to Discover and Register
+This document covers the technical design of MOSIP Device Integrator [MDI], which will be used to communicate with Mosip Device Manager [MDM] to capture the data from variety of Bio devices.
+This Integrator acts as interface between Registration client application controller and MDM.
-the Bio-metric devices and forward the subjective information to MOSIP Registration client application.
-The Registration client application further uses the information to communicate with the device and capture the required bio-metric detail.

 There are three major entities are being considered to interact with Bio-metric devices.
    1. MDM [MOSIP Device Manager - Provided by External third party].